ClaudiaInSweden/hanneles_art_gallery/README.md

 #### Python validation
 No errors were returned when passing through the [CI Python Linter](https://pep8ci.herokuapp.com/).
 Details for each part can be found by clicking the expand button.

+Test were performed on 2024-07-06

 <details>